SilentFlyBy/Global-AppMenu/README.md

 Change log
 --------------
+0.4-Beta
+ - Now the gtk submenu will be updated when opening (will fix some other problems for Open Office).
+ - Fixed the applet domain translation.
+ - Fixed other internal problems.

 0.3-Beta
  - Don't show icon on the panel submenu item, is ugly and out of the standard.
  - Use the Cinnamon radiobutton instead of an special text.